• Home

 • In step 2, the shortlisted rate is 60% (300 applicants)

-• Only 40% of the total CVs, could apple to clear the aptitude test.
+• Only 40% of the total CVs, could apply to clear the aptitude test.

 • 20% of the total, came for interviews.

-• Finally out of total 500 CVs received only 4% (20 candidates) were hired.
+• Finally out of a total of 500 CVs received only 4% (20 candidates) were hired.

 Funnel Charts have a wider variety of uses, especially within the business context.